FLClab/flc-web/README.md

 ### Top section:

-- [x] If possible switch group picture to masked picture on hover (functionality already present --> just a little slow on few first hovers)
+- [x] If possible switch group picture to masked picture on hover (functionality already present --> just a little slow on few first hovers or while page is still rendering)
 - [x] change website title from React-App to something better
 - [x] change domain name
 - [ ] move logo to foreground and add src\img\gallery\4colors.png as background image